 A little oatmeal goes a long way for your health.
 This superfood contains soluble fibre which reduces LDL, or “bad” cholesterol.
 Here’s a post where I listed the benefits of oatmeal and my favourite smoothie with blueberries!
 Perfect for immune boosting.

 Garlic is a broad-spectrum antimicrobial agent and immune booster.
-Because heat deactivates a key active ingredient, add it to foods just before serving.
+Because heat deactivates a key active ingredient, add it to foods just before serving, or take it in supplement form.

 You can try it the way my dad takes it too, whenever he feels a cough coming on he cuts a piece and takes it like you would a pill!
 I don’t suggest this just before any kind of sweaty activity. 😉